RichardKnop/go-oauth2-server/README.md

 docker-compose up
 ```

-During up process all configuration and fixtures will be loaded.
+During `docker-compose up` process all configuration and fixtures will be loaded.
 After successful up you can check, that app is running using for example the health check request:

 ```sh
 curl --compressed -v localhost:8080/v1/health